Herb Peterson

-Herbert Ralph Peterson (January 5, 1919 – March 25, 2008) was an American fast food advertising executive and food scientist most known for being the inventor of the McDonald's Egg McMuffin in 1972.
+Herbert Ralph Peterson (January 5, 1919 – March 25, 2008) was an American fast food advertising executive and most known for being the inventor of the McDonald's Egg McMuffin in 1972.
 The breakfast business that he pioneered with this item had grown to an estimated $4–5 billion in annual revenues for the fast food restaurant chain McDonald's by 1993.

 Life and career

-Born and raised in Chicago, Petersen, who served in the United States Marine Corps, where he attained the rank of Major in three years during World War II, began his career with McDonald's as vice president at D'Arcy Advertising in Chicago, which was McDonald's in-house advertising arm, Peterson coined McDonald's first national advertising slogan, "Where Quality Starts Fresh Every Day."
+Petersen was born and raised in Chicago.
+He served in the United States Marine Corps during World War II, where he attained the rank of major in three years.
+He began his advertising career with McDonald's as vice president at D'Arcy Advertising in Chicago, which became McDonald's ad arm.
+Peterson coined McDonald's first national advertising slogan, "Where Quality Starts Fresh Every Day."

 He later became a franchise co-owner and the operator of six McDonald's restaurants in and around Santa Barbara, California.

 Peterson developed the Egg McMuffin, which has become a McDonald's breakfast signature item, in 1972.
-Peterson was said to like eggs benedict, so he worked to develop a breakfast item which was similar to it for the fast food chain.
-Peterson eventually came up with the Egg McMuffin, which was an egg sandwich consisting of an egg formed in a Teflon circle with the yolks broken, topped with Canadian bacon and a slice of cheese.
+Peterson was said to be fond of eggs benedict, so he worked to develop a breakfast item which was similar to it for the fast food chain.
+Peterson eventually came up with an egg sandwich consisting of an egg formed in a Teflon ring with its yolk broken, topped with grilled Canadian bacon and a slice of American cheese.
 The Egg McMuffin was served as an open faced sandwich on a buttered and toasted English muffin.